stigwue/iriki/README.md

 ## To Do
+Rethink DB?

+IO with another API

 Enable MySQL IO using RedBean PHP

 Add changes to the database like Laravel does outside runtime.

 Port to other languages?
 Hack?
 Python?

-"merchant",
-"session",
-"setting",
-"user",

-"*contract",
-"*category",
-"*unit",
+Java?